sternSargentRA/pyTM/Docs/source/black1/perm_income.rst

    * A *marginal propensity to consume out of wealth* equals the  interest factor :math:`\frac{r}{1+r}`

    * *economic income* equals  a constant marginal propensity to consume  times the sum of nonfinancial wealth and financial wealth

+   * *economic income* equals the amount the household can consume while leaving its wealth intact

 Notice that :eq:`sprob9` represents :math:`c_t` as a function of the *state* :math:`[b_t, z_t]` confronting the household.